 CoolSculpting was cleared by the FDA in 2012 and has since become a popular non-surgical fat removal procedure worldwide.
-By using a specialised applicator, fat cells located under the skin are exposed to freezing cold temperatures.
+By using an applicator, fat cells located under the skin are exposed to freezing cold temperatures.
 This causes the fat cells in the treated area to die without harming surrounding tissue in a process known as cryolipolysis.
 Once the fat cells are destroyed, they are gradually processed and removed by the body naturally through the lymphatic system.

 The CoolSculpting treatment has the ability to lower the amount of fat in the treated area by up to 20-40%.
 The results of the fat reduction treatment start to become noticeable after a few weeks, however, it takes up to 4-6 months for the full results to become evident.